N0FreeLunch/N0FreeLunch/README.md

 - Spark : To dealing data with functional programming.
 - C++ : To learn avida(evolution simulator), automata theory, formal language
 - Rust : To understand concurrency programming without garbage collector and learn web assembly.
 - Python : To learn mathematics using programming.
 To learn bioinformation.
-To understand semantic information theory with machine learning
+To understand semantic information theory with machine learning, To understand [Alphafold] (https://github.com/deepmind/alphafold)
-- Haskell : To learn mathematical logic and understand turing machine
+- Haskell : To learn mathematical logic and understand Turing machine
-- Verilog : To make system with boolean algebra
+- Verilog : To make a system with boolean algebra

 ---